OsBlaineOra/db-devops-tools/utPLSQL.md

 In your Jenkins project page, you will see a "Code Coverage" graph on the right hand side.
 ![](images/Jenkins-CoverageReport.png)

-The current code coverage is 0%.
+The Lines code coverage is 0%.

 Your Jenkins build is already configured to generate a Cobertura style coverage report by including the following parameters to the utPLSQL-cli call.